Clean Air Strategy

 Figure 3: Map of Chorley Borough

-The Borough has three busy motorways running through it, including parts of the M6, M61 and M65, along with several national trunk roads.
-Two railways, the West Coast mainline and the East Lancashire line, also run through the Borough.
+The borough has three busy motorways running through it, including parts of the M6, M61 and M65, along with several national trunk roads.
+Two railways, the West Coast mainline and the East Lancashire line, also run through the borough.

-Chorley Council currently monitors Nitrogen Dioxide emissions via a network of passive diffusion tubes location at strategic sites across the Borough, where there is a potential exposure to identified receptor groups.
+Chorley Council currently monitors Nitrogen Dioxide emissions via a network of passive diffusion tubes location at strategic sites across the borough, where there is a potential exposure to identified receptor groups.
 Locations of monitoring sites are published annually as part of our Annual Status Report.

 During 2021 Nitrogen Dioxide sampling programme was revised and significantly expanded from 20 to 43 sampling locations.